-You are right in that once you start collecting Social Security disability benefits, you are entitled to nine trial work months where you can make over the amount that the Social Security Administration (SSA) considers "substantial gainful activity" (SGA).
-Any month in which you make more than $910 (in 2019) counts as one of your nine trial work months.
+You are right in that once you start collecting Social Security disability insurance (SSDI) benefits, you are entitled to nine trial work months where you can make over the amount that the Social Security Administration (SSA) considers "substantial gainful activity" (SGA).
+Any month in which you make more than $970 (in 2022) counts as one of your nine trial work months.
 (Without the trial work period, in any month you made over the SGA amount, Social Security would consider you able to work and could terminate your benefits.)

 How much am I able to work and not have my disability benefits stopped?
 I work some phone order shifts during the holiday rush period, so my pay isn't regular.
 Some months I make $700, but most months I make nothing.
 There's no way I could keep it up all year, but when I'm having good days and weeks, I can work a bit.

 After you're approved for SSI and you've been receiving benefits for a month, Social Security no longer looks at whether you're working over the substantial gainful activity (SGA) amount.
-(This is a different rule than for SSDI, Social Security disability benefits.)
+(This is a different rule than for SSDI, which stands for Social Security disability insurance.)

-But Social Security will take money out of your SSI payment when you are bringing in income.
-Social Security will subtract your countable income from your monthly SSI amount (which is generally $783 per month, although in some states, the amount is higher).
+But, if you do work part time and bring in income while you're receiving SSI, Social Security will take money out of your SSI payment.
+The agency will subtract your "countable income" from your monthly SSI amount (which is generally $841 per month, although in some states, the amount is higher).

 The good news is that less than half of the income you make by working is counted against you and subtracted from your SSI check.
 Specifically, Social Security will exclude the first $65 from your income, and then half of the rest.
-For example, if you are making $765 per month, the SSA will county only $350 (half of $765-$65) as income.
-Subtracting $350 from $783 will give you an SSI check of $433.
-Even though your SSI check is lowered, you end up having more income per month when you put your SSI check and your income together.
+For example, if you're making $765 per month, the SSA will county only $350 (half of $765-$65) as income.
+Subtracting that $350 from $841 will give you an SSI check of $491.
+Even though your SSI check is lowered, you end up having more income per month when you put your SSI check and your income together ($491 plus $765).